lotlouischoitslab/Airline_Satisfaction/README.md

 ![title](img/elbow.png)
 #### Figure 13. above shows the diagram of the Elbow Method.

-Once all the k values for that specific range has been trained, the function to determine the most optimal k was called given the distortion list containing the model inertia value.
+Once all the k-values for that specific range has been trained, the function to determine the most optimal k was called given the distortion list containing the model inertia value.
 The tolerance value of 0.2 was given and if the relative error was greater than the tolerance value, the k is incremented.
 Acoording to the function, 5 is the most optimal value for this unsupervised learning model.

 ![title](img/optimal_kmeans.png)
 #### Figure 14. above shows the clustering values between passengers' age and flight distance.